UniProtKB/Swiss-Prot P14136 : Variant p.Arg416Trp

 BLOSUM score:

 The score within a Blosum matrix for the corresponding wild-type to variant amino acid change.
 The log-odds score measures the logarithm for the ratio of the likelihood of two amino acids appearing by chance.
 The Blosum62 substitution matrix is used.
-This substitution matrix contains scores for all possible exchanges of one amino acid with another: Lowest score: -4 (low probability of substitution).Highest score: 11 (high probability of substitution).
-More information can be found on the following page
+This substitution matrix contains scores for all possible exchanges of one amino acid with another: Lowest score: -4 (low probability of substitution).Highest score: 11 (high probability of substitution).following page

 Variant description: